nearform/devops/drone-cd/README.md

       - docker pull 1234567890.dkr.ecr.eu-central-1.amazonaws.com/your-repo:latest
       - docker stop drone-lab
       - docker rm drone-lab
-      - docker run -d -p 3000:3000 --name drone-lab 711655675495.dkr.ecr.eu-central-1.amazonaws.com/drone-lab:latest
+      - docker run -d -p 3000:3000 --name drone-lab 1234567890.dkr.ecr.eu-central-1.amazonaws.com/drone-lab:latest
 ```

 Let's explain the sections from above and how the correlate to the steps:
 - **build**: In this section we specify how to test our build.
 We only specify the commands to run our tests.
 Drone will take care of building the container to do it so.
-- **publish**: In this section we use the plugin `drone-ecr` to push the container specified in our `Dockerfile` to the Amazon Container Registry (ECS).
+- **publish**: In this section we use the plugin `drone-ecr` to push the container specified in our `Dockerfile` to the Amazon Container Registry (ECR).
 - **deploy**: In this section we are using the plugin `drone-ssh` to run commands in the `target host`.

 As you can see, the publish and deploy steps are relying on plugins.
 You can find more information